beastsaber/bsaber/src/collections/posts/totalbs-interview-with-droobix.md

 ---

-**We'd like to thank TheGoodBoi for taking the time to answer our questions!
+**We'd like to thank Droobix for taking the time to answer our questions!
 Be sure to check out the interviews with the rest of the team!**
 \
 \*_This interview was lightly edited for spelling, grammar, formatting, and clarity._